Japan, eyeing Olympics, lines up half-billion doses of COVID-19 vaccine | Health

 Japan, eyeing Olympics, lines up half-billion doses of COVID-19 vaccine

-Chief Cabinet Secretary Yoshihide Suga, the top government spokesman, said Japan was working with Olympic organisers on how to go ahead with the Games, tying the effort to the need to secure a vaccine.
-The various companies "will probably be able to produce a vaccine between the end of this year and next March," Suga told Reuters in an interview this week.
+Chief Cabinet Secretary Yoshihide Suga earlier had said Japan was working with Olympic organisers on how to go ahead with the Games, tying the effort to the need to secure a vaccine.
+The various companies "will probably be able to produce a vaccine between the end of this year and next March", Suga told Reuters in an interview this week.
 "There are a lot of considerations, but we want to hold the Olympics at all costs."

 Japan is on track to have 521 million doses of five different vaccines in 2021, compared with a population of 126 million.
 Recent deals include global arrangements with such drugmakers as Pfizer Inc and AstraZeneca PLC, as well as local deals with the likes of Shionogi & Co.
 "You have to bet evenly to avoid getting nothing," said Tomoya Saito, director at Japan's National Institute of Public Health.

+Abe pledged to increase testing capacity to 200,000 per day along with securing vaccine supplies.
+He also said Japan's travel ban, one of the strictest in the world, would ease on Sept.
+1. From that date, non-citizen residents of Japan and visa holders can leave and reenter the country, with prior authorisation.
+They must also demonstrate a negative coronavirus test result within 72 hours of returning to Japan, cabinet officials said at a briefing on Friday.

 Japanese officials have discussed putting on a "simplified" Games, originally expected to attract 600,000 visitors.
-But the event would still involve some 11,000 athletes from around the world.
-Given the size of the events and people coming from all over the world, holding the Olympics require "mass quantities of an effective vaccine," said Kenji Shibuya, director of the Institute of Population Health at King's College, London.
+But the event would still involve some 11,000 athletes.
+Holding the Olympics requires "mass quantities of an effective vaccine", said Kenji Shibuya, director of the Institute of Population Health at King's College, London.

-Staging an Olympics in a pandemic will be a huge logistical challenge, as thousands of athletes around the world will have to train and travel to events and many more thousands of fans will have to be accommodated at a time when many countries may still be in lockdown.
+Staging an Olympics in a pandemic will be a huge logistical challenge, as athletes will have to train and travel to events and many more thousands of fans will have to be accommodated at a time when many countries may still be in lockdown.
 Japan still has a travel ban in place covering more than 140 countries.
 Even with a viable vaccine, the additional challenge of immunising athletes and visitors before or after landing in Japan will be enormous.

-A "very, very essential factor" for the Olympic hosts will be when an effective vaccine will be ready and how it will be distributed, Tokyo Governor Yuriko Koike told Reuters on Tuesday.
+A "very, very essential factor" will be when an effective vaccine will be ready and how it will be distributed, Tokyo Governor Yuriko Koike told Reuters.
 "We will do our best to prevent coronavirus infections here in Japan and also to welcome the athletes from all over the world."

 - READ MORE ON: